What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

 Their lack of experience with aging bodies could also lead them to recommend more aggressive treatments that might not work as well for older patients.

-In a lifetime, someone could start with a pediatrician, change to an internal medicine doctor, and then switch to a geriatrician.
+In a lifetime, someone could start with a pediatrician, change to an internal medicine doctor, and switch to a geriatrician.

 Geriatric doctors focus on quality of life and what patients want from their medical care.